 A graduate of the Catholic University of America and the Columbus School of Law (cum laude), Sean spent seven years living in the District of Columbia.
 During his time there, he continued to focus on his litigation skills, joining the Columbus School of Law’s National Mock Trial Team and the Prince George’s County State’s Attorney’s Office (MD) Criminal Prosecution Clinic.
 This clinic allowed him to try misdemeanor-level cases in front of a judge.
 Sean also worked as an intern with the Warren County Prosecutor’s Office and appeared in Court during that time.

 Sean is admitted to practice in the State of New Jersey and the State of New York.
 He is a member of the New Jersey State Bar Association and the Morris County Bar Association and serves as a volunteer attorney for the Battered Women’s Legal Advocacy Project.

 Outside of his law career, Sean enjoys spending time with his wife, Kaitlin, and his two young children, Daniel and Abigail.
 Sean also volunteers his time as the coach of Union Catholic Regional High School (his alma mater)’s Debate Team.

-Sean has been selected to New Jersey Family Magazine’s Best Lawyers for Families for 2021.
-A description of the methodology can be found here.
+Sean was selected to New Jersey Family Magazine’s Best Lawyers for Families for 2021, and was named to the Super Lawyers Rising Stars list in 2022.
+The Super Lawyers list is issued by Thomson Reuters.
+A description of the selection methodology can be found at SuperLawyers.
+A description of the methodology for Best Lawyers for Family can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.